hammad93/hurricane-server/README.md

 # hurricane-server
-Provides a Dockerized solution to host a Tensorflow Deep Learning Model specially for hurricane research.

-The intent of this repository is to open source everything available through https://fluids.ai
+Hello!
+This server hosts the hurricane artificial intelligence that can be accessed through the link https://github.com/hammad93/hurricane-net .
+The domain name configured is https://fluids.ai

 ## Installation & Quickstart